 Structural social work

 My teaching and research centers on structural social work issues from the perspective of human rights.
-Structural social work focuses on how the more powerful in society use policies, institutions, and practices to reinforce relations of dominance and oppression.
-Structural social work applies a critical theory lens to practice.
+Structural social work focuses on how the more powerful in society use policies, institutions, and practices to reinforce relations of dominance and oppression and how grassroots organizing can empower communities.
+Structural social work applies a critical theory lens to social work practice.

 How societies remember and forget is a complex process of social memory that is intimately connected to group relations of power, (in)equality, and social (in)justice.
 New challenges have emerged to constructing our individual and collective identities as many seemingly stable conceptions of the significance of belonging in the nation-state fragment under the weight of rapid socio-economic transformations.
 Counternarratives of social memory also emerge from disenfranchised and oppressed communities to reclaim histories of cultural trauma and resilience.
 Recognizing how the past has shaped the present, as well as how present power relations shape social memory, has become an area of scholarly interest and political activism.
 It is also a core area of decolonizing social work.